todkaiser/earthquake-api/README.md

 # Earthquake API

-A web service that returns the most dangerous regions as measured by total measured earthquake energy in descending order in JSON.
+A JSON web service that returns the most dangerous regions as measured by total measured earthquake energy in descending order.

 ## Pre-installation